 So, the better your record of investing and relationship-building, the more cash you’re going to receive.

 The Bottom Line

-The bottom line is this: always ask the company for specific salary details if you’re job hopping.
-And know that whatever your experience, Kansas City financial advisors can command a far higher-than-average salary.
+The bottom line is this: always ask the company for specific salary details if you’re job-hopping.
+And know that whatever your experience, St. Louis financial advisors can command a far higher-than-average salary.